 One of the best winter dining experiences is happening at The Ritz-Carlton, Lake Tahoe, a luxurious hotel surrounded by the slopes of Northstar California.
 The Chef’s Tasting Counter at Manzanita allows guests to look right into the exposition kitchen and chat with chefs while enjoying a tapas tasting.
 Craving a more intimate setting?
 The exclusive Chef’s Table is in a private nook right off the kitchen and has a stunning view of the surrounding mountains—plus Chef Chris Watkins will drop by to describe the six courses he has created for you.

 Another memorable meal at Northstar California can be had at the Mountain Family Dinner, held on select winter Saturdays.
 Diners commune at the rustic Lodge at Big Springs where, after gazing at stars with wine or hot cocoa in hand, a casual dinner is served.
-At Squaw Valley, farm-to-table dinners at Resort at Squaw Creek include adult and children’s pairings (with appropriate beverages) in Six Peaks Grille, with a stone fireplace and mountain views.
+At Palisades Tahoe, farm-to-table dinners at Resort at Squaw Creek include adult and children’s pairings (with appropriate beverages) in Six Peaks Grille, with a stone fireplace and mountain views.

 Snow-tubing hills dot California’s mountains, with slopes of all sizes serviced by convenient rope tows or lifts.
 One hill not to miss is Woolly’s Tube Park at Mammoth Mountain—especially on five special nights each season, when the park is transformed into an electric circus in the forest, complete with DJs, food, drinks, glow sticks, and laser lighting.